Walk. Walk. Walk. Running may have been a ‘go to’ exercise when

 struggled with walking inside the house let alone

 outside.
 He missed walking!
-He’s walking again after Dr. Davis’
+Dr. Davis’ treatment plan helped him get back to walking.

 Schedule your Burlington and Hamilton chiropractic appointment